June 22, 2017

 Gates Open at 6pm, Show at 7:30pm

 *Please note: no outside beverages or coolers will be allowed.
 We will have beer/wine and alcohol sales tents, as well as food trucks on site for the entire event.
-Information about volunteer opportunities will be posted soon!
+Campers may keep coolers or beverages at their campsite.

 About the band: This vivid, largely acoustic,groove-driven indie pop of Boston’s Lake Street Dive is unlikely, infectious and naturally exhilarating.
 Pulling in familiar elements and irreverently scrambling and recombining them, these jazz-schooled, DIY-motivated and classically pop-obsessed songsters inject their catchy songs with an irresistible blend of abandon and precision.